 Provide support, both financial and otherwise, to local veterans and veterans organizations, in the Tri-State area.

-We are an organization that is working hard towards making our very first events a success.
+We are an organization that puts on events in the Tri-State area.
 To support our mission we will be hosting music and food festivals in the Evansville, Indiana area.
 The festivals will consist of local as well as nationally known talent.

 We are a 501(c)(3) entity and our board consists solely of volunteers.